 The FMSC, University of Jaffna is continuously committing to enhance management education through teaching, research and community engagement in Sri Lanka.
 The faculty offers a high-quality honours degree programme epitomised by the recent top grade "A" obtained-scrupulously assessed by the programme review committee appointed by the University Grant Commission-for maintaining the quality assurance on the Bachelor of Business Administration Honours Degree Programme.
-Management education is highly competitive and conferred with constant changes in the turbulent environment and thus the onerous responsibility of the faculty periodically revisits its curriculum from time to time.
+Management education is highly competitive and conferred with constant changes in the turbulent environment and thus the onerous responsibility of the faculty is to produce employable and socially sensible graduates.
+As a part of the process, the faculty periodically revisits its curriculum from time to time.
 In addition, taking into consideration of the recent stakeholders' survey responses, the recommendation of the programme review committee, and changes in the labour market requirements, the faculty revises its curriculum.
 The revised curriculum is designed to deliver the expected capabilities of the graduates as described in the K-SAM model.
 FMSC strongly believes that the revision will have a favourable impact on all stakeholders and provide ample opportunities nationally and globally for our graduates.